KEIROFPS/Dotfiles/README.md

 Installs packages from the Arch Linux repositories and the AUR.
 Installs fonts, themes, and icons for a custom look and feel.
-Configures the system with custom dotfiles (e.g., .bashrc, .zshrc, .vimrc, .gitconfig).
+Configures the system with custom dotfiles (e.g., .bashrc, .zshrc, .alacritty).

 Requirements